-If you want to make any alterations to your home, first check whether planning permission is needed (see External links and Related Pages).
-From 30 May 2013, new permitted development rights have been introduced for larger single storey rear extensions using a 'Prior Approval Process'.
+If you want to make any alterations to your home, first check whether you need planning permission or whether it is 'permitted development' (see External links

-If you need planning permission, use the householder application form for extensions or building a garage.
+You can use the householder application form for extensions or to building a garage.
 There is a fee of £172 (unless it is fee exempt).
 You can also use this form if you want to remove a condition that restricts the use of a garage if you are doing other work at the same time.
 However, a higher fee relating to the removal of condition will apply.
-(If you live in a flat you must use the full planning application form.)
+(If you live in a flat you must use the full planning application form

 Householder Notice if you do not own all the land

 We aim to make a decision in 8 weeks and more information about the process and planning appeals are available.
 Use Public Access to find out how your application is progressing (see Related Pages